 You may have noticed I’m not a big fan of notifications but this comes from knowing how much of a distraction they have been to me in the past.

 When I first started working remotely, I told every client that “I’m only an email away” and prided myself on responding to emails almost instantly.

 In principle, I still like the idea but, in practice, it simply isn’t workable.

-Every time I allow a notification to interrupt my workflow, in letting it interrupt the work I’m doing for another client.
-The best thing for everyone (myself included) is that I focus on the task at hand, do it to my best ability and address other things when the time comes.
+Every time I allow a notification to interrupt my workflow, I’m letting it interrupt the work I’m doing for another client.
+The best thing for everyone (myself included) is that I focus on the task at hand, do it to the best of my ability and address other things when the time comes.